szenadam/the_agile_samurai_notes/notes.md

 - An agile team will always want to be accountable for the results they produce.
 - P: Build projects around motivated individuals.
-Give them the environment and support the need, and trust them to het the job done.
+Give them the environment and support the need, and trust them to get the job done.
 - Put the team in front of the customers.
 - Cross-functionality.
 Agile team members should be generalists.
-- There are people who know ehat needs to be built (customers) and people who can build it (the development team).
+- There are people who know what needs to be built (customers) and people who can build it (the development team).
 - On-site customer (product owner in Scrum)
 - The agile analyst: works closely with the customer to figure out the details of how some feature needs to work.
 Helps write user stories with the customer.
-- The agile programmer: very serious about quality software, writes lots of tests, continuously designing and imporving software, makes sure the code base is always production-ready.
+- The agile programmer: very serious about quality software, writes lots of tests, continuously designing and improving software, makes sure the code base is always production-ready.
-- The agile testers: insert themself early in an agile project, work closely with user stories and ensure that the software works.
+- The agile testers: insert themselves early in an agile project, work closely with user stories and ensure that the software works.
 Also work closely with developers with testing and try to break the application form all possible angles.
-- The agile project manager: coninuously plans, replans and ajusts the course when necessary.
+- The agile project manager: continuously plans, re-plans and adjusts the course when necessary.
 Helps create the environment so the team should function in his absence.
 Gets status reports for stakeholders, forges relationships within the company, protects the team from outside forces.